Stephen E. Ambrose

-Stephen Edward Ambrose (January 10, 1936 – October 13, 2002) was an American historian, academic, and author, most noted for his books on World War II and his biographies of U.S. presidents Dwight D. Eisenhower and Richard Nixon.
-He was a longtime professor of history at the University of New Orleans and the author of many bestselling volumes of American popular history.
+Stephen Edward Ambrose (January 10, 1936 – October 13, 2002) was an American historian and author whose work focused particularly on World War II, the American West, and the lives of U.S. presidents Dwight D. Eisenhower and Richard Nixon.
+He taught history from 1960 until his retirement in 1995 and was a member of the University of New Orleans faculty from 1971, becoming Boyd Professor of History in 1989.
+He also founded the university's Eisenhower Center and co-founded the National D-Day Museum, later designated the National World War II Museum.